 - On January 1 of the calendar year following their date of hire, the employee's floating holidays will re-set to three for the new calendar year.

-Vice Presidents and Deans are authorized to allow staff members to leave campus at 2 p.m. on the workday preceding a university holiday — provided it is acceptable to their supervisor, all time-critical work is completed and no urgent business is expected.
+At the discretion of the president and with the subsequent approval of the vice presidents and deans of each division or college, an early dismissal may be authorized on the working day prior to a university holiday allowing staff members to leave campus at 2 p.m. — provided it is acceptable to their supervisor, all time-critical work is completed and no urgent business is anticipated.

 Based on the nature of duties and/or unexpected developments, some non-exempt staff members who are unable to leave early may take off alternate hours during that work week (at days and times designated by their supervisors).
 If operational demands require that exempt staff members be present after 2 p.m., the possibility of alternative time off will be determined by the employee's supervisor.